 It's easy to get business insurance for bookkeepers and accountants if you have your company information on hand.
 Our application will ask for basic facts about your business, such as revenue and number of employees.
 You can buy a policy online and get a certificate of insurance with Insureon in three easy steps:

-Insureon's licensed insurance agents work with top-rated U.S. providers to find the right insurance coverage for your bookkeeping business, whether you work independently or hire employees.
+Insureon's licensed insurance agents work with top-rated U.S. providers to find the right insurance coverage and fidelity bonds for your bookkeeping business, whether you work independently or hire employees.